xmamalou/xmamalou/README.md

 I am:
 - A Computer Engineering Postgrad Student and a Physics graduate from NKUA.
 - Employed as a Working Student at Nokia, for softare development in Nokia's TAS!
-- Knowledgeable in a variety of languages, including but not limited to: C, C++, Zig, Haskell, C#, LaTeX, and Python.
-Favourite languages are C++, Zig and Haskell.
+- Knowledgeable in a variety of languages, including but not limited to: C, C++, Zig, Haskell, Lisp, LaTeX, and Python.
+Favourite languages are Lisp and Zig.
 - Interested in low level, parallel and functional programming, in GPU programming, in computer graphics, numerical analysis, geometry, and more.
 - Professional amateur.
 - Also known as Mantis (or CyberMantid).
 See my personal website [here](https://cyber-mantid.xyz), my tilde website [here](https://tilde.team/~cybermantid) and my gemini capsule here: gemini://tilde.team/~cybermantid/!